 I was behind the first press article warning against Cambridge Analytica.
 My research exposed the privacy risks that they exploited and assessed the effectiveness of their methods.
 You can learn more about my role in this saga in Steven Levy's insightful book "Facebook: The Inside Story." and Sander van der Linden's article, "Weapons of Mass Persuasion."

-I hold a doctorate in psychology from the University of Cambridge and master's degrees in psychometrics and in social psychology.
-I was the Deputy Director of the University of Cambridge Psychometrics Centre, a researcher at Microsoft Research, and a post-doctoral scholar at Stanford's Computer Science Department.
+I earned a Ph.D. in psychology from the University of Cambridge, as well as master's degrees in psychometrics and social psychology.
+Prior to my current appointment, I held positions as a post-doctoral scholar in Stanford's Computer Science Department, Deputy Director of the University of Cambridge Psychometrics Centre, and a researcher in Microsoft Research's Machine Learning Group.

 I donate at least 10% of my income to effective charities.
 Perhaps I could inspire you to do the same!